Tayeb-Ahmed-TAS/DSA-with-CPP/Sorting Algorithms/Counting Sort/README.md

 5. Determine the index of each element from the original array in the count array, yielding the cumulative count.
 Place each element at the calculated index position in the sorted array, as illustrated in the figure below.

 ![Sorted Array](https://github.com/Tayeb-Ahmed-TAS/Images/blob/bc5d366ddb8fe86cea9300db3480cc756a69a340/sorted%20array.png)

+## Where is it used?

+- Counting Sort is used when the range of numbers in the array is known and is not significantly greater than the number of elements to be sorted.

+- Ex: Exam scores of students in a class, where the highest score is 100.

+## Time Complexity

+The time complexity of the Counting Sort Algorithm is ***O(Range + N)***